4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/Authentication.md

 $auth:=MobileAppServer.Authentication.new($1) // $1 Informations provided by mobile application
 ````

-Then you can have some information about mobile applications and session.
+Then you can have some information about mobile applications and session or even have a special authentication like sending email

 ### Get application id